Dr. Manura Nanayakkara, a practicing doctor in Sri Lanka, shares the research he did before buying his Toyota Aqua.

 - It seems that the Honda iDCD (Dual Clutch Disk) hybrid system is not reliable in long-term use and many owners complained of iDCD failure and errors in long-term use.
 It costs around 3000 US$ to repair the iDCD system in these vehicles.

 - The least reliable hybrid vehicle commonly sold in Asian countries seems to be Nissan X Trail Hybrid.
 Almost all vehicles experience transmission failure at 20,000 - 30,000 km range.
 There is currently a recall of these vehicles in Japan.
 In addition, the Mazda Axela hybrid is also showing various errors in the hybrid system even though it uses the same technology as Toyota HSD.

 Problems of Hybrid Cars

 Because hybrid vehicles rely on complex new technologies, they are more likely than non-hybrids to have manufacturing defects.
-Defects are rare, in practice, but they do occur.
+Defects are rare, but they do occur.
 In newer hybrid technologies such as the Honda Sport Hybrid i-DCD system (in the Vezel and Fit GP5), the chances of defects may be higher.